 Your best chance of survival is to avoid being buried.
 That means doing everything you can to get off the avalanche.
 Initially, that may mean skiing or riding off the avalanche itself.
 That's a great alternative if you're near the edge of an avalanche.
 If a tree or brush is nearby, try to grab onto it.
 If you're near the fracture line at the top of the avalanche, you may be able to scramble uphill to get off the moving snow, or scratch and claw into the bed surface so a shallow avalanche slides away from you.

-Avoiding being buried certainly means deploying your avalanche airbag as soon as practical.
-Don't delay inflating your airbag until you know you will be buried.
+If you are wearing an avalanche airbag, you should deploy it as soon as practical.
+Don't delay inflating your airbag until you are certain you will be buried—there are numerous cases of people failing to deploy their airbags.
 Pull that trigger!

 And don't even think of out-skiing an avalanche.
 They typically accelerate from 0 to 70 miles per hour in about five seconds.
 Depending on the size of the avalanche, you might be able to out run an avalanche if you are on a snowmobile.

 If you can't escape the avalanche, do everything you can to survive it.
 That includes trying to stay nearer the surface by fighting anyway you can.
 You've probably heard that you should swim, but you really should do anything and everything you can to stay on top—you won't be "swimming" freestyle or breast stroke in tumbling avalanche debris!